-This scenario, which is very common in organizations around the world, reveals a number of problems and misconceptions that are often missed by organizations, which eventually blame the method.
+This scenario, which is very common in organizations around the world, reveals many problems and misconceptions that are often missed by organizations, which eventually blame the method.
 The trauma can even make them return to their previous state, giving up the transformation process.
-In other cases, the problems are simply ignored and the final state of the transformation process is “we have agile teams” while the result for the organization’s business is marginal.
+In other cases, the problems are simply ignored, and the final stage of the transformation process is “we have agile teams” while the result for the organization’s business is marginal.

 The Flight Levels model has 3 levels, described below: